remotion-dev/remotion/packages/docs/docs/lambda/serverless-framework-integration.md

  - Click "Create role".
  - Under "Use cases", select "Lambda".
 Click next.
  - Under "Permissions policies", filter for `remotion-executionrole-policy` and click the checkbox to assign this policy.
 This `policy` should have been created, if not, follow this [guide](/docs/lambda/without-iam/#1-create-role-policy) in setting this up.
  - Additionally, still in "Permission policies" clear the filter and filter again for `AWSLambdaBasicExecutionRole`.
-Click next.
+Click the checkbox and click next.
  - In the final step, name the role `remotionLambdaServerlessRole` exactly.
 You can leave the other fields as is.
  - Click "Create role" to confirm.